 Many women have dealt with acne in their lives.

 We treat oily skin with products that are guaranteed to dry out the tissue as a solution.
+Some ingredients in skin care procuts like humectants can help, but it should be natural humectants.

 The final results are even more blemishes than before.
 The skin is actually making more sebum in response to the harsh products.